FPriv/factom-harmony-connect-python-sdk/README.md

 - Install dependencies
   - `pip install -r requirements.txt`

-To use the SDK, you have to import it: `from factom_sdk import FactomClient`
+To use the SDK, you have to import: `from factom_sdk import FactomClient`

 <a name="usage"></a>Usage